shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 <br>

 ## 👥Group
+1. Groups is the function to create private leaderboards. e.g. if you create a group with your schoolmates or friends only users who know the password can use the leaderboard.
+Anyone can freely create groups.
+If you want anyone to be able to join your group please include the password in the group name.
-1. By default, there are public groups for Medicine, Language, and Pokemon. (password 1234)<br>
+2. By default, there are public groups for Medicine, Language, and Pokemon. (password 1234)<br>
-1. If you want to delete the group, please contact me.<br>
+3. If you want to delete the group, please contact me.<br>
-1. If you do not set a password, an error will occur.
-If anyone can enter, please include the pass in your group name.<br>
+4. If you do not set a password, an error will occur. <br>

 ## 🤝Friends
 * You can add users to friends and display them like a group.